Implicit Hypothesis Testing and Divergence Preservation in Neural Network Representations: Abstract

 \section{Abstract}

-We study the supervised training dynamics of neural classifiers through the lens of binary hypothesis testing.
-We model classification as a set of binary tests between class-conditional distributions of representations and empirically show that, along training trajectories, well-generalizing networks increasingly align with Neyman–Pearson optimal decision rules via monotonic improvements in KL divergence that relate to error rate exponents.
-We finally discuss how this yields an explanation and possible training or regularization strategies for different classes of neural networks.
+We study the training dynamics of neural classifiers through the lens of binary hypothesis testing.
+We re-formalize classification as a collection of binary tests between class-conditional distributions induced by learned representations and show empirically that, along training trajectories, well-generalizing networks progressively approach Neyman–Pearson optimal decision rules, as measured by monotonic growth in the KL divergence retained by learned representations.
+We provide sufficient conditions for exact optimality, discuss its implications for training regularization, and define an informational plane (so-called Evidence-Error plane) where convergence can be assessed methodically across network architectures.